-It is good practice that, wherever possible, Trip leaders seek out recognised bathing areas that have official surveillance i.e. qualified lifeguard cover.
-But, even then, Trip leaders should be aware that pupils might mingle with members of the public and be lost to view.
+Trip leaders must seek out recognised bathing areas that have official surveillance i.e. qualified lifeguard cover.
 Pupils should always be in sight, properly supervised in line with the guidance and expectations outlined throughout this policy and within reasonable reach of their supervisors.